Massimiliano Benucci

-Massimiliano Benucci (born 10 November 1998) is an Italian football player.
-He plays as a midfielder.
+Massimiliano Benucci (born 10 November 1998) is an Italian football player who plays as a midfielder for Serie D club Sangiovannese.

 Club career

 Arezzo

 On 4 October 2017, Benucci made his professional debut, in Serie C, for Arezzo, as a substitute replacing Curtis Yebili in the 87th minute of a 2–1 home win over Pontedera.
 On 23 December, Benucci played his first match as a starter for Arezzo, a 2–1 away defeat against Arzachena, he was replaced by Eugenio D'Ursi in the 54th minute.
 On 30 December he scored his first professional goal, as a substitute, in the 84th minute of a 4–2 home win over Giana Erminio.
 On 10 April 2018 he played his first entire match for Arezzo, a 3–2 away win over Olbia.

 Empoli

 On 12 July 2018, he signed with Serie A club Empoli who immediately loaned him back to Arezzo for the 2018–19 season.